RAGANITHI/RAGANITHI/README.md

 bgragavendiran@gmail.com
 +91 8778002472

-I code for fun and Living.
+I code for.
-I love automating things I am good in automating stuff with python.
+I love automating things with python ping me if you need a hand or a collaborator for something cool.

 <!---
 RAGANITHI/RAGANITHI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.